 CPP for redemption value = ($ value you assign in cents – $ taxes with redemption in cents) / number of points

 Making the calculations easier

-The second is a more methodical way to generate an average redemption value—taking 3 examples you input, you’ll get an average cent per point value back.
+The second is a more methodical way to generate an average redemption value—taking three examples you input, you’ll get an average cent per-point value back.

-They are inherently harder to value given the large range of transfer partners – but this absolutely makes them more valuable than their transfer partners too, given their additional flexibility and general lack of expiry.
+Flexible points currencies like American Express Membership Rewards are inherently harder to value given the large range of transfer partners but this absolutely makes them more valuable than their transfer partners too, given their additional flexibility and general lack of expiry.

-As such, I would be willing to pay more (a higher cent per point earn cost) to acquire flexible program points than frequent flyer points, and logic would dictate they are generally worth at least as much as the highest valued frequent flyer transfer partner.
+As such, I would be willing to pay more—a higher cent per-point earn cost—to acquire flexible program points than a specific frequent flyer program’s points, and logic would dictate they are generally worth at least as much as the highest-valued frequent flyer transfer partner.